The Who, What, Why, Where, When, And How Of Things

 The accuracy of much of Morris’s observations and conclusions about cities have been verified by past events, are being verified by present events and will be verified by future events.
 Reread the above quotes from his book to refresh his assessment.
 The cities have many advantages but also many disadvantages.
 They are more vulnerable to disruption.
 While rural areas are dispersed they also have more self-sufficiency.
 One very important attribute is they grow food in quantity.
 There is often wood for heating and cooking.
 There are also many, granted not as many as the urban areas, factories and shops that produce many basic necessary items.
-During war time major cities usually contain factories of war materials which an enemy wants to destroy so they would be targets making them vulnerable.
+During war time major cities usually contain factories producing war materials which an enemy wants to destroy so they would be targets making them vulnerable.
 Cities also represent large numbers of people that are stressed out and far more easily disrupted and manipulated because of that stress.
 The rate of suicide is greater in urban areas than rural areas.(It is also greater in men than women but with the growing pressures of equality their suicide rate is catching up).
 In any disruption the chaos of large numbers of people always create havoc and danger.
 They also are dependent on city water whereas the vast majority of rural areas are serviced with wells.
 You can do without food longer than without water.
 Rural residents are also more independent minded than city residents.
 In a collapse of any type rural residents would have the advantage that almost everyone knows almost everyone.
 Often in cities many are vaguely aware of who their closest neighbors are.
 I lived in an apartment building in a large city for two years and never knew my neighbors except a few and even then mostly by sight.
 There is also another severe drawback to living in the city which we will discuss later.